Minnesota Legal Funding

 Can I get a lawsuit loan or cash advance only?
 What is the difference?

-At Delta Settlement Funding, we provide a cash advance formally known as a lawsuit loan or lawsuit funding.
+At Rapid Lawsuit Funding, we provide a cash advance formally known as a lawsuit loan or lawsuit funding.
 There is no difference between the two.
 When you apply for a loan from us, and you are successful, we send you a cash advance to support you through the trial.
 Being a cash advance, you get to pay us back when you win your lawsuit.

 Are there specific ways I must spend my cash advance?